Maine's Product Stewardship Programs

 Product stewardship is a public policy approach in which all participants involved in the life cycle of a product share responsibility for the impacts to human health and the natural environment that result from the production, use, and end-of-life management of the product.
 Generally, the greater the ability of a party to influence the life cycle impacts of a product, the greater the degree of that party’s responsibility.
 Product stewardship means taking responsibility for designing, purchasing and managing products at the end-of-life to create sustainable systems for the production and use of products.

-In 2010, Maine enacted a Product Stewardship Framework law which affirms product stewardship programs as an integral part of Maine’s solid waste management strategy.
+Maine's Product Stewardship Framework law affirms product stewardship programs as an integral part of the State’s solid waste management strategy.
 This law sets up a pre-legislative process for considering candidates for new product stewardship programs and changes to Maine’s existing product stewardship programs.
 This process provides the opportunity for municipalities, manufacturers, retailers, consumers, and non-governmental organizations to provide their input into the establishment and revision of product stewardship programs in Maine.

 Maine law specifies product stewardship responsibilities for end-of-life management for the following products: